 - People who don’t have extensive social supports may also need inpatient treatment during early recovery, according to a study in Psychiatric Quarterly.
 When an individual does not have people to watch over them while they’re going through withdrawal, it is best for them to be in a 24-hour facility.

 Depending on the severity of your withdrawal symptoms, your needs as a patient, and your home situation, one of these choices is likely to be more suitable for your needs.
 In general, outpatient care is usually less expensive, but you can find inpatient centers that will fit your budget if you require this type of care.
-For help, call 800-483-2193.

 Will I Be Cured After Going Through Detox?

 No. Detox treats one’s dependence on drugs and alcohol but does not treat addiction.
 Therefore, it is only the “first stage of addiction treatment” (NIDA).
 When a person is no longer dependent on the drug they were abusing, they will still be addicted to it, which is why they will require additional treatment.
-If you choose detox as a safe way to start your recovery like many people do, you will need to follow up your treatment with rehab.
+If you choose detox as a safe way to start your recovery as many people do, you will need to follow up your treatment with rehab.

 Transitioning from Detox to Rehab